stuelten/pwgen/README.md

 # pwgen Project

 Creates passwords
-which are easy enough to be spoken while being secure enough for usage.
+which are easy enough to be remembered
+(or transferred via audio/telephone) while being secure enough for usage.

 The base idea is stolen from xkcd.com: https://preshing.com/20110811/xkcd-password-generator/.